ronaldtebrake/portfolio/src/content/blog/context-is-key-but-missing.md

 But could I remember why it was done the way it was?
 Nope.
 Was there a note, a Slack thread, or even a vague comment in the code?
 Also nope.
 My future self was left stranded by my past self’s haste.

-## Why Documenting Decisions Matters
+## Why documenting decisions matters

 Every project is shaped by countless decisions.
 What language to use, which library or module to adopt, how to structure an API.
 These choices don’t happen in a vacuum.
 They’re shaped by constraints: deadlines, budgets, resources, knowledge, and tools.
 But those constraints evolve, and without context, decisions can quickly look arbitrary or even wrong.